 Select the new event(s) and adjust the distance to the desired split.
 In our example, events 215 and 216 must be adjusted from 1500 to 800 free.

-You should also un-check the ‘Score Event’ box on the bottom half of the window.
+You need to also un-check the ‘Score Event’ box on the bottom half of the window.
 Split times are recorded as valid times, but are not eligible for points, ribbons, or awards.

 Click [OK] when complete.